 Because of the low returns created by hedging, this strategy works best for traders who are working the forex market full-time or have an account that is large enough to generate big monetary gains through limited-percentage profits.

 When you’re exiting a direct or complex hedge and keeping your initial position open, you need to close out only the second position.
 When you’re closing out both sides of a hedge, though, you’ll want to close these positions simultaneously, to avoid the potential losses that can come if there is a gap.

 It’s important to keep track of your hedged positions so that you’re able to close out the right positions, at the right time, to complete the execution of this strategy.
 Overlooking one open position in the process can derail your entire hedging strategy—and potentially hit your trading account with steep losses.

 Always Be Aware of Risks When Hedging

 Although forex hedging is typically used to limit risk for traders, poor execution of this strategy can be disastrous for your trading account.

-Traders should not engage in complex hedging strategies until they have a strong understanding of market swings and how to time trades to capitalize on this price volatility.
+Traders should not engage in complex hedging strategies until they have a strong understanding of market swings and how to time trades to capitalize on price volatility.
 Poor timing and complex pairing decisions could lead to rapid losses within a short period of time.

-Experienced traders can use their knowledge of market swings and the factors affecting these price movements, as well as strong familiarity with the forex correlation matrix, to protect their profits and continue creating revenue through the use of timely forex hedges.
+Experienced traders can use their knowledge of market swings and the factors affecting these price movements, as well as a strong familiarity with the forex correlation matrix, to protect their profits and continue creating revenue through the use of timely forex hedges.